urish/tt04-simon-game/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/wokwi_test/badge.svg)

-# Simon Says for Tiny Tapeout
+# Simon Says Game for Tiny Tapeout

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.